thanos-io/thanos/docs/proposals-accepted/202304-cardinalitymanagment.md

 ### Pitfalls of current solutions

 Currently, Thanos receiver supports the TSDB stats API on remote write addresses, which provides information about series cardinality.
-However, this API can only return a limited number of results per query, typically no more than 10.
-This limitation makes it difficult to track arbitrary metrics and may lead to incomplete or inaccurate cardinality data.
-To address this issue, there should be some Top-K selector that can return the stats of the top K entries, allowing teams to more effectively monitor cardinality and identify potential issues.
+However, this API some limitations, it does not provide series count for a specific label and cardinality information for particular matcher.

 ### Goals